bjoernf73/DryDeploy/README.md

 ```

 ### -ModuleConfig
-Path to the Directory where the ModuleConfiguration is.
+Path to the directory of a system module configuration.
 Use to
-set the configuration combination (ConfigCombo)
+set the configuration combination (ConfigCombo).
+It will be
+stored, and used implicitly until you change it.

 ```yaml
 Type: String